Bilibotter/light-flow/README.md

 }

 func Step2(ctx *flow.Context) (any, error) {
+    // If we have previously set the 'name'in the dependent steps,
-	age, exist := ctx.Get("age")
+    // then we can retrieve the 'name' age, exist := ctx.Get("age")
 	if exist {
 		fmt.Printf("step2 get 'age' from ctx: %d \n", age.(int))